CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 [Cricket's Shorthand Course](cr-shorthand-course.md) will help with the second deficiency.

-When cropping images, I usually chose just the rows showing the Orthic outline.
-There are usually enough longhand words in the image that you can use your browser's Search feature to find the rule in the text.
-See Examples and Images for file name format.

-Many rules in the Supplement do not have images, and instead refer the large plate in the Manual for the Reporting level.
-Teaching sometimes improves on that.
-In these cases, I have only used images from Teaching.
-Teaching also has good examples of the ambguity some of the more complicated rules are intended to prevent.
-Revised is a mixed bag.
-It's clearly written, but some of the changes to allow more speed conflict with the earlier books and result in rules that are harder to explain.
-Some of its rules are only needed to accomodate Clarey's loopier style of writing.
-Sometimes, though, its explanations are better.

-The Supplement does not always put the longhand and shorthand for a word on the same line, so some images will not have the longhand.

-"No examples" or lack of examples with no note, means no example in the the dictionary or any of the books.
-If you find examples in other material, please let me know.

 Hopefully it creates more clarity than confusion.

 It is organized into the following parts:

-### A Note About Reporting
+### A Note About Styles (Levels) and Mixing Sources

-I merged (some of) Reporting in with the rest in order to make a single comprehensive document.
-Skip all sections marked as Reporting until you have mastered the rest.
-All reporting level rules are labeled.
-Trust me.
-If you try to learn it all at once you will be overwhelmed both with volume and with contradicting rules.
-Some of Clarey's Reporting rules conflict with Steven's Intermediate rules, and vice versa.
-Even if you stick to Steven's rules, you will often have to use multiple reporting rules to decipher a single phrase.
+All books agree that Fully Written comes first and Reporting comes last.
+The middle levels are a bit fuzzy.
+Ordinary seems to come first.
+Abbreviated, Supplement and Correspondence seem to be the same.
+Reporting is an experimental level which varies between sources.
+As rules were proven safe and useful, later books moved them to the intermediate levels.
+This page includs only a few Reporting rules, and they are clearly marked.

-A smaller rule set, with building blocks that you use without hesitation, is faster than a larger one with rules you have to think about.
+*A smaller rule set, with building blocks that you use without hesitation, is faster than a larger one with rules you have to think about.*

-### A Note About Mixing Sources

-All sources except for Revised are compatible.
-They books disagree about which level some rules apply to, but the rules themselves are consistent.
-Revised, as I discovered while consolidating, has many conflicts with the others.
-Use the Revised rules with caution, especially if you plan to go to the Reporting Level.

-(I had planned to include Reporting level here, but decided to master the intermediate levels myself, first.)
+The Manual, Supplement, and Teaching use the same rules until Reporting Style, although they disagree about which level some rules apply to.
+In general, newer books move rules to earlier levels, as they are proven safe, useful, and easy to learn.
+I've highlighted the rare cases where the rules conflict.

+Where the same rule is in multiple books, sometimes I only included the oldest, except where a later book is better stated or easier to clip.

+Revised mostly uses the same rules in Fully Written, but not entirely.
+The differences are more significant at the higher levels, conflicting with the other books often enough that I recommend caution.
+Many rules that Revised says are intermediate are used so rarely that I'd consider them advanced.

 ### Comments and Corrections